AEP20/P2P-messenger-network-project-2024/README.md

 - While the application is running, it continuously searches for and discovers users.
 Therefore, network traffic may increase slightly.
 - If a user goes offline, they are marked as "Away" in the list.
 - Ensure the recipient is online before sending a message.
+- !!
+Users need to have two computers running the application on the same local network to be able to communicate with each other.